Light Therapy Box: Treatment for Seasonal Affective Disorder

 Medication

-Depending on severity of your symptoms, your doctor might recommend using of antidepressant medications, antianxiety drugs, supplements, and other medications to improve your symptoms.
-A counselor cannot prescribe any of these medications, so consult with your doctor or psychiatrist first.
+Depending on the severity of your symptoms, your doctor might recommend using antidepressant medications, antianxiety drugs, supplements, and other therapeutic medications to improve these symptoms.
+A therapist cannot prescribe any of these medications, so consult with your doctor or psychiatrist first.

 Before the expected onset of SAD symptoms, it may also be helpful to solidify and give a self-care plan with friends and family.
 Your list of self-care activities may include light exercise, cooking a meal with friends or a partner, or making art.
-By giving this list to loved ones, you can ask loved ones to check in regularly and discuss your progress and needs.
+By giving this list to loved ones, you can ask them to check in regularly to discuss your progress and needs.

-Even after symptoms of SAD subside, many people find that talk therapy becomes a foundational part of mental health.
-Talk therapy is especially helpful for the symptoms of SAD.
+Even after the symptoms of SAD subside, many people find that talk therapy becomes a foundational part of mental health.
+Talk therapy, along with light box therapy, is especially helpful for the symptoms of SAD.

-If you’re experiencing SAD but lack time, energy, or resources for face-to-face counseling, you can engage in CBT and other forms of therapy with an online counselor.
-Using an online platform like BetterHelp, you can work with a licensed, experienced counselor who has a master’s or doctorate degree in their field.
-Sessions can be held via phone, video, text, or email.
-Many counselors have years of experience supporting people with SAD and offer specialized knowledge and coping strategies to improve your quality of life.
+If you’re experiencing SAD but lack time, energy, or resources for face-to-face therapy, you can engage in CBT and other forms of therapy with an online therapist.
+Using an online platform like BetterHelp, you can work with a licensed, experienced therapist who has a master’s or doctorate degree in their field.
+Therapy sessions can be held via phone, video, text, or email.
+Many therapists have years of experience supporting people with SAD and offer specialized knowledge and coping strategies to improve your quality of life.

 Takeaway